gia-uh/leto/docs/tutorial.md

 ![](./img/tutorial-13.png)

 However, since LETO returns a subset of the graph, not necessarily all the data available will be included in the graph.
 To fix this, you can enter a larger number for the `🔮 Max results` field in the `⚙️ Config` panel.
-Enter `500` to see how the whole of the data looks like.
+Enter `10000` to see how the whole of the data looks like.
+The caveat is that with such a big graph, LETO will not show the graph representation.